standardweb3/standard3.0-contracts/contracts/point/README.md

 ### 3. Test

-To ensure the contracts function as expected, run tests specifically for the SABT module:
+To ensure the contracts function as expected, run tests specifically for the pass module:

 ```
-forge test --match-path test/sabt/*
+forge test --match-path test/pass/*
 ```

 ---